Judge weighs new Motel 6 settlement in immigration lawsuit

-A federal judge is to decide Friday on the proposal increasing to $10 million the total amount available for claims.
-Any remainder will go to non-profit migrant advocacy groups outlined in the settlement.
+A federal judge is to decide during an afternoon hearing on the new proposal making $10 million available for awards to claims by members of the class action suit.

+A class member could get $75 if they were a registered guest, up to $10,000 if they were placed in deportation proceedings as a result of having their information shared and as much as $200,000 if a person incurred legal fees to defend his or her presence in the United States.

 The Mexican American Legal Defense and Educational Fund sued Motel 6 in January 2018, saying that giving guests’ information to immigration agents without a warrant violated privacy and civil rights laws.